keertan-copart/swagger_ui_documenter/README.md

 									        		# if the return type has a specific schema (say, lot_schema)that you want to define, then

+							          			"$ref"=> "#/definitions/Lot_schema"	# custom schemas should start with a capitalized letter

-							          				"$ref"=> "#/definitions/lot_schema"	# Now, you need to add a lot_schema hash also that defines this reference
+							          			# Now, you need to add a lot_schema hash also that defines this reference
 							          			# if, you have already defined this schema before, then simply give the reference.
 							          			# Make, sure the names you use for the schema matches the one you used before.
 							        	}
 							    	}
 							    }